STASVLAD/Kaggle-contest-Sberbank-Russian-Housing-Market/README.md

 ## Data preprocessing
 **progress**: 90% done

-### :question: Data has a lot missing data
+### :question: Data has a lot of missing data
 :bulb: We used gradient boosting model XGBRegressor which could handle missing data by itself

 ### :question: Data has some outliers
-:bulb: We can divide outliers in 3 categories.
+:bulb: We can divide outliers into 3 categories.

-1. Numerical outliers: some extreme values which very unlikely to be in reality (like enormous number of rooms and etc.).
+1. Numerical outliers: some extreme values which are very unlikely to be in reality (like an enormous number of rooms and etc.).
 Solution: assigning np.NaN;
-2. Logical outliers: for instances, when maximum floor less then current floor.
+2. Logical outliers: for instance, when the maximum floor is less than the current floor.
 Solution: assigning np.NaN;
 3. Price outliers: fake prices and some extreme data.
 Solution: dropped them;
-4.

 ### :question: Data has some typos
 :bulb: We corrected them manually.
-For bad data we assigned np.NaN, for some typos (like `20152019` for `build_year` feature) we assigned depend on other features
+For bad data we assigned np.NaN, for some typos (like `20152019` for `build_year` feature) we assigned values depending on other features

 ### :question: There are fake prices due to taxes avoiding
 :warning: Such data mostly belong to `product_type == Investment`.
 There is no real approach to handle such data besides dropping it but the main problem is that the test set also contains apartments with fake prices.
 So, we just consider such data as "noise".
 What is better to train with it, or drop it, or undersample it we will choose later.
 Now we just choose the best parameters for models by applying them only on the part of data with `product_type == OwnerOccupied`.